Did You Know?

-We’re located perfectly for you to enjoy all that is on offer in the amazing Yorkshire Nature Triangle – bringing together some of the UK’s unrivalled wildlife experiences, from ‘seabird cities’ to red kites, otters and even whale watching.
+We’re perfectly located for you to enjoy all that is on offer in the amazing Yorkshire Nature Triangle – bringing together some of the UK’s unrivalled wildlife experiences, from ‘seabird cities’ to red kites, otters and even whale watching.

 Kings of the River – 15 mins drive

-Almost right on our doorstep, Yorkshire Water’s Tophill Low nature reserve is a huge wetland haven nestling in the Wolds.
-Visit quiet lagoons for a glimpse of a kingfisher, water vole or otter (try the otter cam too!) and stake out the meadows for barn owls, butterflies, dragonflies and the elusive grass snake.
-In winter, Tophill comes alive as thousands of brightly dressed ducks drop in from northern Europe, with marsh harriers and the occasional osprey in spring and autumn often adding to the unexpected surprises.
+Almost right on our doorstep, Yorkshire Water’s Tophill Low Nature Reserve is a huge wetland haven nestling in the Wolds.
+Visit quiet lagoons for a glimpse of a kingfisher, water vole or otter (try the otter cam too) and stake out the meadows for barn owls, butterflies, dragonflies and the elusive grass snake.
+In winter, Tophill comes alive, as thousands of brightly dressed ducks drop in from northern Europe, with marsh harriers and the occasional osprey in spring and autumn often adding to the unexpected surprises.

 Puffins Dressed for Dinner – 30 mins drive

-A Whale of a Time – 1 hour
+A Whale of a Time – 1 hour drive

 Superb Spurn - 1.5 hours drive

-Visit the Yorkshire Nature Triangle website for a range of self-guided trips, pick up a FREE guide in our relaxing living room when you arrive or follow Facebook and Twitter for the very latest wildlife sightings.
+Visit the Yorkshire Nature Triangle website for a range of self-guided trips; pick up a FREE guide in our relaxing living room when you arrive or follow Facebook and Twitter for the very latest wildlife sightings.